rladstaetter/LogoRRR/README.md

 JavaFX logboard is a simple utility to display a logfile and visualise certain classes of events.

-For example, ERROR events are visualized as a red circle, TRACE events as grey circless, INFO events as GREEN ones etc.
+For example, ERROR events are visualized as red rectangles, TRACE events as grey rectangles, INFO events as green ones etc.

-The idea is to start this application, and drag'n drop a logfile to it.
+The idea is to start this application and simply drag'n drop a logfile to it.

 ## Motivation

 This project serves as a vehicle to test and learn about various aspects of JavaFX GraalVM compilation.

+## Prerequisites

+You have to download a recent GraalVM installation package (I've tested it with 21.0.0.r11) and a maven distribution (everything starting from 3.6.3 should work).

 ## Building